Abmarne/website/.github/ISSUE_TEMPLATE/communities-of-practice-leader-updates---remove.md

 ---
-name: Communities of Practice leader updates - Add
+name: Communities of Practice leader updates - Remove
-about: This template is for website team only to ADD a single volunteer to a Community of Practice
+about: This template is for website team only to REMOVE a single volunteer from a Community of Practice
-title: 'Update Community of Practice: [CoP Name] Add [Name of Volunteer]'
+title: 'Update Community of Practice: [CoP Name] Remove [Name of Volunteer]'
 labels: 'good first issue, P-Feature: Communities of Practice, role: back end/devOps,
   role: front end, size: 0.25pt, time sensitive'
 assignees: ''